© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 (pic 28-6-09 / to E)

-A simple-purpose-distilled form: a house for plants with human access that collects solar heat.
+A simple-purpose-distilled form that collects solar heat - a house for plants with human access.

 The clarity of its formed purpose is analogous to the products of natural evolution - however in general it differs in the simplicity of its function and in particular its 'instantaneous' physical manufacture.